 In summary, epidural, subdural, and subarachnoid hemorrhages are caused by the tear of the middle meningeal artery, cerebral vein, and cerebral artery, respectively.

 The parietal foramen allows the passage of the emissary vein between the superior sagittal sinus and the vein in the scalp (Fig. 4-5).
 The direction of the blood flow in the emissary vein depends on the varying blood pressure on both sides.
 The word “emissary” means a spy that works for both sides.

 Similarly, condylar canal in the occipital condyle allows for the passage of another emissary vein from the sigmoid sinus (Fig. 4-10).
 Clarify that the condylar canal has no association with the condylar process of mandible (Fig. 4-16).

 The cerebral falx is continuous with the cerebellar falx, the cerebellar tentorium, and the sellar diaphragm.
 Except the sellar diaphragm, they collectively meet at the straight sinus.

-The cerebellar tentorium is thought of as a property of the cerebellum.
+The cerebellar tentorium is a property of the cerebellum.

 Fig. 4-9.
 Sellar diaphragm, sella turcica.

-One structure of the sphenoid bone is the sella turcica (Turkish saddle) which refers to dorsum sellae, tuberculum sellae, and hypophyseal fossa, collectively.
-The sellar diaphragm and sella turcica enclose the pituitary gland (hypophysis).
+One structure of the sphenoid bone is the sella turcica (Turkish saddle) which refers to dorsum sellae, tuberculum sellae, and hypophyseal fossa.
+The sella turcica and sellar diaphragm enclose the pituitary gland (hypophysis).